Aragas/SystemInfoLibrary/README.md

 ####Unix:
 + **CPU:**
-	- Supports multiple physical CPUs.
+	- Full support.
 + **GPU:**
 	- Supports only one physical GPU.
 Partial support. *glxinfo* is needed to be installed.
 + **RAM:**
     - Full support.

 ####MacOSX:
 + **CPU:**
 	- Supports only one physical CPU.
 + **GPU:**
-	- Not supported.
+	- Full support.
 + **RAM:**
 	- Full support.